pedroalvesbatista/singularity-admindocs/configfiles.rst

 Loop Devices
 ============

-Singularity uses loop devices to facilitate the mounting of container filesystems from SIF images.
+Apptainer uses loop devices to facilitate the mounting of container filesystems from SIF images.

 ``MAX LOOP DEVICES``:
-This option allows an admin to limit the total number of loop devices Singularity will consume at a given time.
+This option allows an admin to limit the total number of loop devices Apptainer will consume at a given time.

 ``SHARED LOOP DEVICES``:
 This allows containers running the same image to share a single loop device.